-- To effectively communicate both verbally and in writing with a variety of personnel using proper terminology, records, and forms. - To be able to apply basic mathematics and graphic principles as used in aviation (aerospace). - To apply aerodynamic principals in the assembly, repair and maintenance of power plant and aircraft structures - To apply basic electrical principals as it applies to electrical and mechanical components.
+- To effectively communicate both verbally and in writing with a variety of personnel using proper terminology, records, and forms. - To be able to apply basic mathematics and graphic principles as used in aviation (aerospace). - To apply aerodynamic principals in the assembly, repair and maintenance of power plant and aircraft structures. - To apply basic electrical principals as it applies to electrical and mechanical components.
 The proper use of the multi-meter is now a FAA requirement. - To properly inspect, check, service, repair and overhaul airframe and airframe components. - The proper use of tools, equipment, safety apparel.
 The proper procedures for safety in and around aircraft and equipment. - Proper work ethics for independent and collectively working with management, co-workers, and the Federal Aviation Administration in order to maximize efficiency in the work place. - The student must review the information that will be required by the FAA to pass their required examinations for certification.

-AWARD TYPE GRAD PLAN REQ COURSES UNITS TOTAL UNITS Aviation Maintenance Technician AS Plan B 72 90 Aircraft Power Plant Technician Cert N/A 54 54 Airframe Maintenance Technician Cert N/A 48 48
+AWARD TYPE GRAD PLAN REQ COURSES UNITS TOTAL UNITS Aviation Maintenance Technician AS Plan B 72 90 Aircraft Power Plant Technician Cert N/A 54 54 Airframe Maintenance Technician Cert N/A 48 48 + At least 60 degree applicable units (72 total major units and Plan B units) are required to earn an Associate Degree.

-The Associate of Science degree and certificates in Aviation Maintenance Technician is primarily designed for career and technical education and workforce training/development.
+The Associate of Science degree and certificates in Aviation

+Maintenance Technician is primarily designed for career and technical education and workforce training/development.

-NOTE: Students may receive transfer credit for courses at Cal State San Jose and Cal State Los Angeles, as well as at National University after transfer with an Associate of Science degree.
+NOTE: Students may receive transfer credit for courses at Cal State San Jose and Cal State Los Angeles, as well as at

+National University after transfer with an Associate of Science